Esri/cordova-plugin-advanced-geolocation/api_reference.md

 * GPS Provider data is focused on providing a device location using latitude and longitude information via a GPS.
 * Network Provider data is focused on providing a device location using latitude and longitude information via information from the cellular network.
-* Cellular data is focused on providing cell tower location information via information from the cellular network.
+* Cellular data is focused on providing cell tower locations via information from the cellular network.

 ##Methods
 Method | Description